 01.01 This UPPS provides guidelines to Texas State University (university) personnel who receive inquiries from media and persons who wish to film on campus.
 For the purposes of this policy, references to the “campus” include all Texas State properties, regardless of proximity to the main San Marcos campus (e.g., Round Rock, STAR Park, etc.)

 01.02 Related Laws and Policies: Additional information and guidance for complying with requests for public information may be found in UPPS No. 01.04.30, Release of Information Pursuant to the Texas Public Information Act.

 02. RESPONSIBILITIES OF THE NEWS MEDIA LIAISONS

-02.05 Because of the need to maintain credibility with both the press and public, the UNS Director is authorized to release information pertaining to emergencies, crime, controversies, and other events to which the press has a reasonable interest.
+02.05 Because of the need to maintain credibility with both the press and public, the director is authorized to release information pertaining to emergencies, crime, controversies, and other events to which the press has a reasonable interest.
 This will be done after carefully assembling facts, notifying pertinent persons, and clearing the information with the appropriate vice president.